SamiraAfrin/SamiraAfrin/README.md

 - Participated in many programming contest
 - I am open to learn any new technologies
 - I can work under pressure
-- Consider myself as a multi-tasker
+- Consider myself as a multi-tasker and a team player
 - Evolved as a quick learner

 ## Languages